microsoft/PowerBI-CSharp/README.md

 `@Html.PowerBIReportFor(m => m.EmbedUrl)`

 # ASP.NET WebForms
-The `Microsoft.PowerBI.WebForms` package is a lightweight wrapper that contains ASP.NET Webform controls that generate HTML markup compatible with the core JavaScript SDK.
+The `Microsoft.PowerBI.AspNet.WebForms` package is a lightweight wrapper that contains ASP.NET Webform controls that generate HTML markup compatible with the core JavaScript SDK.
 ## Install from Nuget
-`Install-Package Microsoft.PowerBI.WebForms`
+`Install-Package Microsoft.PowerBI.AspNet.WebForms`

 ## Setup your Access Token
 Ensure you have the following in your view